revisitors/revisit.link-quickstart/README.md

 1. Copy the URL/port where your app is running
 1. Oh yeah, make sure it's actually running still...

+#### Style the test page (if you want?)

+1. You can style the root test page however you want
+1. html is in index.html
+1. CSS/JS are in `public`

 #### Add to revisit.link

 1. Go to <https://github.com/revisitors/revisit.link.hub>